KJ7PPK/BirdFeeder/README.md

 ## 🌐 WAN-Blocked Devices

 Android resists staying connected to Wi-Fi networks that do not provide WAN/internet access.
-To run devices on an air-gapped or WAN-blocked local network:
+To run devices on an air-gapped or WAN-blocked local network, a few extra steps are needed:

 1. **Disable Captive Portal Checks via ADB:**
    ```bash